February–April 2025

 Defenders

-October 2024
+November 2024

-Spring 2025
+February–March 2025

 May 2025

-Organizers of the games
+Organizers of the Games

 A platform for testing and improving cybersecurity skills